skhidrapure/Election_Analysis/README.md

 ![](Resources/Election_analysis_results_txtfile.png)

-**Deliverable 3**

-Deliverable is this README.md file which consists of the written analysis of the election Audit.

 ## Summary
 This project is intended to provide the election commission the results of an election.
 Along with the results it aslo provide total voter count for each county, the percentage of votes from each county of the total count & the county with highest turnout.